Singapore Democratic Party: 1992–2000: Changes in leadership and setbacks

-Leadership under Chee Soon Juan (since 1993)

-1994–2000
+This period marked a significant turning point for the SDP, highlighting both the challenges of internal party dynamics and the commitment to maintaining democratic principles within the party structure.

 After being placed as the acting SDP leader in 1993, Chee began expressing his views on the lack of democracy in Singapore to the media.
 He published his second political book, Dare To Change: An Alternative Vision for Singapore, in 1996.
 This view had since led to the attention of the PAP's Organizing Secretary Matthias Yao; ahead of the 1997 elections, Chee publicly issue a challenge to stand against Yao (who he accepted) in his constituency of MacPherson.

 At the 1997 general election, the SDP suffered significant electoral setbacks with SDP failing to win a single seat since 1984, including incumbents Cheo and Ling, as well as Chee.
-Their party's vote also dropped from 48.6% down to 33.1%, and no SDP members until now have been elected since.
-However, former SDP Member Chiam, now a SPP candidate, succeed in retaining his Potong Pasir seat, alongs WP's Low in his Hougang ward; Chiam and Low were also the only opposition MPs returned to Parliament for two more elections (2001 and 2006).
+Their party's vote also dropped from 48.6% down to 33.1%.
+However, fellow opposition parties enjoyed same success as the previous election with Chiam retaining his Potong Pasir seat, as a SDP candidate and WP's Low in his Hougang ward.

 In 1999, Chee came to national attention when he gave a public speech in the financial district despite being denied a permit to speak publicly.

-2001–2005
+2001–2010 : Further setbacks

-During the campaigning, Chee's meeting with then-Prime Minister Goh Chok Tong sparked public's imagination during one of Goh's rallies where he, along with his followers, raised their fists and chanted slogans.
+During the campaigning, Chee's meeting with Prime Minister Goh Chok Tong sparked public's imagination during one of Goh's rallies where he, along with his followers, raised their fists and chanted slogans.
 Later, from his campaign vehicle, Chee used a megaphone to ask Goh: "Where is the S$18 billion that you have lent to (Indonesian President) Suharto?"
 PAP shortly demanded Chee to apologise for claiming a false accusation or face a defamation lawsuit.
 Despite apologising to PAP a day later due to the party's pressure, SDP further criticise the PAP's economic policies and urged for the minimum wage of S$5 per hour for the rest of the 2001 campaign.
 The SDP's economic alternatives were dismissed by the PAP which claimed that the SDP policies would lead Singapore to bankruptcy and inflation.

 The party's popular vote fell for the second consecutive election, down to 20.4%, in addition on failing to win a seat for the parliament.
 Due to bankruptcy set forth by the PAP in the following year (which barred candidates from running in elections), this was Chee's last stint in the political arena until three elections later in 2015.